 It’s easy for a business to account for ‘obvious costs’ like the server, licencing and planned upgrades.
 The items that are often missed include the incidental, real-world costs such as back-up, filtering and anti-virus, in-life hardware replacement, etc.

-It can be easier to visualise an example.
+It can be easier to visualize an example.

 A travel company who, after a successful campaign for summer holidays, employed several new staff one month to cope with demand.
 If they stay in-house the hardware may need to be upgraded to cope with the influx of new users.
 Because the recruitment was reactionary to a sudden uplift in business, the IT department would get very little notice that the work has to be done, so the work may need to be completed in paid overtime.